Today, I will show you 5 coins you can mine on your phone to make money.

 And since the mining rate is higher than that of Pi Coin, in the long run, Pi coin may fare better in the market due to scarcity.

-d.
-Lastly, the Geo coin is another promising coin because it is already listed on exchanges.
+I say so because it is already listed on exchanges.

 However, it comes with its own hurdles.